joelphimes/Niger-Political-Shift-Examination/README.md

 # Residual Analysis
 - Overview: Residuals are the differences between the observed values and those predicted by a statistical model.

-- Nothing outstandingly nonlinear or Unequal Error (Heteroscedasticity).
+- Nothing outstandingly nonlinear or unequal error (Heteroscedasticity).

 - If the residuals are randomly scattered around zero, it suggests a good fit for the model.